other Wirgin cameras in my collection

 I paid £7.50 for this camera in October 2014.

-It's currently the oldest camera in my collection.
 I was attracted to the Edinex due to its small size, and unique, cute, sci-fi movie styling.
 Plus - I wanted an example of a tube camera.

 It's typical of its era, with a tiny viewfinder, and lacking in the creature comforts of the types of camera I grew up with (like automatic shutter tensioning, double exposure prevention, and self re-setting frame counter, etc).
 It's a camera purchased for display rather than use.
 Nevertheless, my Edinex ll appears to be in full working order, although there is a fair bit of dust between the lens elements, and the camera has otherwise required nothing more than a thorough clean.